ZedWangCS/cesar/README.md

-# CESAR – Accomodation Assistant API
+# CESAR – Real Estate Assistant API

 ## Intro
-Remember the exitement of moving to a new city?
+Remember the exitement of moving to a new city in France?
 But before that we've all been through a hard time looking for the "right" accomoadation.
-Scrolling through endless listings on different websites, looking for an accomodation with affordable and reasonable prices, wondering if the community is acually safe as advertised.
-All these small problems with accomodation are difficult to figure out for a new comer but any of these could entirely ruins the start of a new life.
+Have you ever found out that you are paying too much for the purchase price/rent when comparing it to your neighbors?
+Have you had an experience that thinking you've found a "good bargain" but realised that the community is not safe and that's why the price is so low.
+These two small problems are annoying and could ruins your start of life at a new city.

 That's where CESAR comes in.
-We provides you the fair price and mind you the pitfalls that you might encounter when looking for an accomodation in a new city.
+We provides you the fair price and mind you the pitfalls that you might encounter when looking for an accomodation in a new city in France.

 ## What is CESAR?

-CESAR is an Accomodation Assistant which gives an estimate of the price based on the input of the features of the propety(Surfaces, Number of Rooms, Address).
-Moreover it would suggest you the things that you might ignore.
+CESAR is a Real Estate Assistant which gives an estimate of the price/rent based on the input of the features of the propety(Surfaces, Number of Rooms, Address).
+Moreover it would suggest you the safety level of the region.

 It is designed as a building block for a real estate platform where users need quick price estimations before making decisions.

 Typical users:

-- new comers to the city who are looking for an accomodation but have no clues about it (foreign students, new employees,new immigrants etc)
+- new comers of the city who are looking for an accomodation but have completely no clues about it (foreign students, new foreign employees,new immigrants etc)

-- individuals who are considering about changing their current accomodations but not familiar with the property market
+- individuals who are considering about changing their current accomodations but not familiar with the real estate market

 - platforms providing decision support tools (suggest suitable listing prices for the property owner)